Kara Mahmud Pasha: Second War with the Ottomans

 In 1795 he conquered parts of Southern Albania and much of Kosovo.
-Kara Mahmud Pasha continued to quarrel with the Ottoman Empire, when he took his army to Prizren and smashed the forces there put up against him by the Ottomans and annexed the Sanjak by installing his own nephew as governor of the sanjak.
 Through these efforts, he hoped to create an independent state free from Ottoman control.
 However, by annexing the Sanjak as well as large parts of Montenegro and by instituting military and political reforms in his state without permission from the Porte, the Ottomans sent an expedition into his realm and besieged Scutari, which was garrisoned by his most faithful men.
 The siege was lifted and the Ottoman expedition retreated after being defeated by Kara Mahmud's forces, then returned but again failed to complete the siege.

-A Catholic chronicler who recorded these events was enthusiastic in his praises of Mahmud, comparing him to Skanderbeg.
-Mahmud also modelled himself after Skanderbeg and planned to create an empire in the western Balkans called "the Confederation of Illyria", which would have been based in Montenegro.
-For his plans he called both Albanians and Slavs for support.

 Second War with the Montenegrins

 Kara Mahmud Pasha launched another offensive on Montenegro in 1796, following its proclaimed unification with Ottoman-ruled Brda region.
 His army was ambushed by Montenegrins and suffered an initial defeat in July in the Battle of Martinići, but continued military operations until September, when Montenegrin tribes of Piperi and Bjelopavlići defeated his army in the Battle of Krusi.
+Before Kara Mahmud was killed and decapitated in battle, it is said that he single-handedly slew 32 Montenegrins during his last stand while being surrounded by Montenegrin soldiers.

 Kara Mahmud's death in 1796 came just as he was embarking on his most ambitious plan of all, a conquest of much of the western Balkans as an independent ally of the revolutionary French army.

 Aftermath

 His brother Ibrahim Pasha continued to rule Scutari under the Ottoman sultan until his death in 1810.
-Ibrahim served as Beylerbey of Rumelia and played an important role on crushing the First Serbian Uprising led by Karađorđe.
+Ibrahim served as Beylerbey of Rumelia and played an important role on ending the First Serbian Uprising led by Karađorđe.
+Upon Ibrahim's death, he was succeeded by Kara Mahmud's son, Mustafa Pasha.